anujdemo/dotnet-app/README.md

 # Microservices:
 - Deploy each microservice as a separate containerized application within AKS.
 - Use Docker containers for packaging each microservice to ensure consistency and isolation.
+- Using Azure Container Registry (ACR) to store Docker images for Azure Kubernetes Service (AKS) offers several advantages and best practices
 # Azure SQL Database:
 - Host the database in Azure SQL Database, a fully managed relational database service.
 - Configure the necessary databases and tables for the microservices.